Sensor Attack Detection Method for Encrypted State Observers: Simulation Results

 \section{Simulation Results}

-This section provides simulation results of the proposed method applied to the three inertia system of \cite{Ogat95}, using the same parameters as in \cite{LeecShim18}.
-A model of the form \eqref{eq:sys} is obtained as

-by discretizing the system with a sampling time of $\SI{0.1}{\s}$.
+This section provides simulation results\footnote{ The code is fully available at \url{https://github.com/CDSL-EncryptedControl/enc_atk_detect}} of the proposed method applied to the three-inertia system of \cite{Ogat95}, using the same parameters as in \cite{LeecShim18}.
+A model of the form \eqref{eq:sys} is obtained by discretizing the system with a sampling time of $\SI{0.1}{\s}$.
 From this model, we obtain $n=6$, $m=1$, $p=5$, $l=24$, and $l_{\max}=6$.
-Since our focus lies in constructing a state observer, we employed a simple state feedback controller of the form $u=Kx$ with
+Since our focus lies in constructing a state observer, we employed a simple state feedback nominal controller of the form $u(t)=Kx(t)$ that renders $A+BK$ Schur stable.
+Explicit expressions for $A$, $B$, $C$, and $K$ are provided in \cite{JangLees25}.